thin-edge/thin-edge.io/docs/src/understand/tedge-agent.md

 - log file management, retrieving excerpts from log files

 :::note
-In the current version of thin-edge, the agent features are not implemented by a single executable, but by a set of executables:
+In the current version of %%te%%, the agent features are not implemented by a single executable, but by a set of executables:

 - `tedge-agent`